 Having Students Reconstruct a Scene in the Movie

 One of the ways you can get students attentive and even excited about watching a movie is by having them reenact a scene later.
 The element of mimicry improves their storytelling abilities since they will have to use gestures and even mimic the characters in various aspects, such as tone when conversing.
 Also, getting students to reconstruct a scene’s anatomy makes it easier for them to remember and even understand it better since they will be involved.
+You can download great movie options at movierulz plz as well.

 Connection to Real Life